 Bloated cadaver floating on the Ganges river near the Ghats of Varanasi (India).

-The decomposed corpse of a dead man drifted ashore in front of the Ghats.
+The decomposing corpse of a dead man drifted ashore in front of the Ghats.

 This may look gruesome for Westerners, but this is actually a pretty common sight in Varanasi, and in fact anywhere along the Ganges river.
 Locals don't raise an eyebrow when they see that.